Damon Mirani: Almere City

 On 31 May 2016, Mirani signed a two-year contract with Eerste Divisie club Almere City.
 He made his official debut for Almere City on 5 August in an away match against Volendam.
 The match ended in a 1–1 draw.
+Mirani quickly grew into a starter at centre-back for Almere.
+On 7 April 2017, he scored his first professional goal in a 3–2 league loss to VVV-Venlo.
+He missed the end of the regular season and the playoffs due to an injury.